OlusegunDennis/Soro-task-chat/README.md

 - Delete chats you no longer need
 - View message timestamps and date separators

+### 5. **Theme Settings**
+- Click the settings icon in the top right corner
+- Toggle between dark and light themes
+- Your preference is saved automatically

 ## 🔧 Configuration

 ### Customizing the Design